METALS-Copper falls in cautious trade ahead of Fed meeting

 Most active ShFE tin

-($1 = 6.4613 Chinese yuan) (Additional reporting by Melanie Burton, editing by Susan Thomas and Susan Fenton)
+($1 = 6.4613 Chinese yuan) (Additional reporting by Melanie Burton, editing by William Hardy and Susan Thomas)

 * Q1 revenue view $3.52 billion -- Thomson Reuters I/B/E/S Source text for Eikon: Further company coverage: